-In an interview with KUAF that aired Tuesday, May 11, ACHI President and CEO Dr. Joe Thompson discussed his concerns about recent legislative action to ban mask mandates in Arkansas.
+In an interview with KUAF that aired Tuesday, May 11, ACHI President and CEO Dr. Joe Thompson discussed his concerns about recent legislative action to ban mask requirements in Arkansas.

 Gov. Asa Hutchinson signed SB 590 into law in April.
 It will take effect July 27.
 The law does not apply to private businesses or state-run healthcare facilities.

-In March, Hutchinson lifted his statewide mask mandate, a move that Thompson discussed in a March 31 interview with KATV.
+In March, Hutchinson lifted his statewide mask requirement, a move that Thompson discussed in a March 31 interview with KATV.

-After the statewide mask mandate ended, the ACHI Health Policy Board called on community leaders to enforce COVID-19 precautions at the local level.
-The board’s recommendations included mask mandates, which will be prohibited when Act 1002 takes effect.
+After the statewide mask requirement ended, the ACHI Health Policy Board called on community leaders to enforce COVID-19 precautions at the local level.
+The board’s recommendations included mask requirements, which will be prohibited when Act 1002 takes effect.